 All of our night guards are custom made for you at our in-house dental lab.
 If we determine that a night guard would be the right treatment for your TMJ, it is a simple process to get one made for you.
 We take impressions of your teeth and within a couple weeks, the night guard will be done.
 We’ll have you come back in so that we can adjust the fit to make it perfect for your teeth.
 If you need further adjustments, just come back into the office and we’ll take care of it.

-Dr. Pollack has had a lot of success using BOTOX® to treat TMJ.
+Dr. Sage Pollack has had a lot of success using BOTOX® to treat TMJ.
 It is injected directly into specific muscles in the area.
 Since BOTOX® limits muscle function, it can often decrease TMJ symptoms and pain.

 Schedule Your Appointment Now

-At Family and Implant Dentistry of Colorado, we are expert in treating TMJ.
+At Dentistry of Colorado, we are experts in treating TMJ.
 There is no reason to suffer from pain in your jaw area.
 Many of the treatments for TMJ are very simple, inexpensive and fast-acting.

 We will thoroughly diagnose your particular situation and come up with a treatment plan custom made for you.
 Contact us now to schedule your complimentary consultation.
 We have seven offices in Colorado to serve our patients including Arvada, Belmar, Boulder, Cherry Creek, Lafayette, Sloan’s Lake and Westminster.